NOTE: Please note we now refer to this as the West Campus Village Initiative.

 The West Campus Village Steering Committee has been guiding the effort and these are the members:

-Stephen DeFalco ’83 SM’88, Committee Chair; Steve Baker ’84 MAR’88, AILG Chair; David Dellal ’17, IFC President; Pamela Gannon ’84, Parent ’16, ’18, AILG Parent Outreach Chair; Prof. Karen Gleason ’82, Associate Provost; Caitlyn Mason ’17, Panhel President; Pravina Samaratunga ’18, LGC Speaker; Bob Ferrara ’67, Senior Director, Division of Student Life.
-As of January, 2017, two new members joined the Committee, new Panhel President Ayo Fatunde ’18, and incoming IFC President, Robert Binkowski ’18.
+Stephen DeFalco ’83 SM’88, Committee Chair; Steve Baker ’84 MAR’88, AILG Chair; David Dellal ’17, former IFC President; Pamela Gannon ’84, Parent ’16, ’18, AILG Parent Outreach Chair; Prof. Karen Gleason '82, Associate Provost; Caitlyn Mason ’17, former Panhel President; Pravina Samaratunga ’18, LGC Speaker; Bob Ferrara ’67, Senior Director, Division of Student Life.
+As of January, 2017, two new members joined the Committee, Panhel President Ayo Fatunde '18, and IFC President, Robert Binkowski '18.

 The major focus of the committee now is to complete and submit a Concept Phase report to MIT's senior administration and the FSILG community by month-end March, 2017.
 This report will document what has been learned so far and offer specific recommendations on how to begin a Design Phase, which will include those FSILGs who are interested in moving into a West Campus Village.

 Also, there are three Working Groups which have studied develop various aspects of the initiative:

 1) The Benchmarking Group seeks to learn from similar efforts at other universities.
 HERE is their final report.

 2) The Sustainability Group is examining finances and related data